Prevention of Back Pain during Pregnancy

 To avoid straining the joints it is a good idea to:

-More examples can be found on this pregnancy and back pain page.
+More examples can be found on this pregnancy and lower back pain page.

 back pain in pregnancy